Power-Imbalance Allocation Control of Power Systems-Secondary Frequency Control: Simulations of the closed-loop system

-In the simulations, the system is initially at a supply-demand balanced state with nominal frequency denoted by $f^*=$ 60 Hz.
+In the simulations, the system is initially at a supply-demand balanced state with the nominal frequency.
 At time $t=0.5$ second, a step-wise increase of 33 MW of the loads at each of the buses 4, 12, and 20, amounting to a total power imbalance of 99 MW, causes the frequency to drop below the nominal frequency.
+The loads at other nodes do not change.

+We conduct the simulations with the open source software PSAT and use the Euler-Forward method to discretize the ordinary differential equations and the Newton-Raphson method to solve the nonlinear system.
 We first evaluate the performance of PIAC on the network which is assumed as a single area.
-We compare the PIAC method with the GB method only.
-For the advantages of the GB method in simulations to the traditional methods, we refer to \cite{Dorfler2016}, and for illustrations of the overshoot phenomena, we refer to the simulation results of the literature published recently, e.g., \cite{Dorfler2014,EAGC,Trip2016240,Zhao2015}.
+We compare the PIAC method with the GB, DAI and DecI control laws.
+For illustrations of the overshoot phenomena of other control laws, we refer to the simulation results of the literature published recently, e.g., \cite{EAGC,Trip2016240}.
 Then we implement the PIAC method in the network separated into two areas and show that the control actions of the areas are totally decoupled by PIAC as described in the subsection \ref{subsec:multi_description}.